luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-Simplicial complexes are objects that are studied in algebraic topology.

-One of the major theories relevant to FEEC is homology theory,
-which is rooted in algebraic topology.
-Informally speaking homology is all about identifying holes
-of a topological space, which in our case is our PDE domain manifold
-represented as a simplicial complex.

-The presence of holes has influence on the existance and uniqueness of
-PDE solutions and therefore is relevant and needs to be studied.

-=== Referencing Simplicies in the Mesh: Simplex Indices and Handles
+=== Simplicies in the Mesh: Simplex Indices and Handles

 To identify a simplex inside the mesh, we use an indexing system.
 If the context of a concrete dimension is given,